purestorage/helm-charts/docs/flex-csi-upgrade.md

 Note that this requires all access to the persistent volume to be stopped whilst this migration takes place.

+## Scale Down Applications

+The fisrt phase of the upgrade is to scale down all your deployments and statefulsets to zero to ensure that all PVs and PVs are not being accessed by application.

+Use the `kubectl scale --replicas=0` command to perform this.

 ## Upgrade to PSO CSI Driver

-The first phase of the migration process is to upgrade the PSO driver from the Flex version to the CSI version.
+The second phase of the migration process is to upgrade the PSO driver from the Flex version to the CSI version.

-During this upgrade all existing persistent volumes and volume claims are unaffected and the applications using these will be unaffected.
+During this upgrade all existing persistent volumes and volume claims are unaffected.

 First, uninstall the PSO FlexDriver by running the `helm delete` command.
 If you have installed the FlexDriver using the Operator then follow the process [here](../operator-k8s-plugin#uninstall) to uninstall.